 Dre Popow recounts the change in terrain that his squadron faced as they tried to navigate their way around Afghanistan.

-Dre Popow tells about his organization, Veterans Rebuilding Life, which is dedicated to aiding vets into normal everyday life by giving them an outlet to work through their PTSD in a productive, effective way.
+Dre Popow tells about his organization, Veterans Rebuilding Life, which is dedicated to aiding vets by giving them an outlet to work through their PTSD in a productive, effective way.

 Justice details a too-close-for-comfort interaction with a vehicle-borne IED.
 The IED came as a complete surprise and the entire F.O.B. fell into what Justice could only describe as “chaos” immediately following the explosion.
 She suffered several injuries and had to work with the nurses back in Bagram and depend on the friendship of comrade Colonel Ellison to come back from the injuries.